martinbiel/StochasticPrograms.jl/README.md

 end
 ```

-which should solve the recourse problem using the decomposition strategy, and
+which should solve the recourse problem using the structured optimization algorithm, and

 ```julia
 function fill_solution!(structuredmodel::AbstractStructuredModel,stochasticprogram::JuMP.Model)